Last updated on August 23rd, 2021 at 11:17 am

-Setting up a scheme and valuation
+Setting up a scheme

 In order to set up a scheme, the company’s articles of association will need to be checked (and possibly altered) and option scheme rules drafted in the form of an agreement between the company and the employee/director.

 A valuation of the company will also be required to establish the market value of the shares.
 The valuation is then often agreed with HMRC (see further below).
 The main circumstances in which a valuation is required include on 1) grant of the EMI options (the tax market value of the unquoted shares on grant is required in order to calculate the £250,000 limit applicable to EMI options, to complete the HMRC notification form following grant and to determine whether there will be a tax charge on exercise) and 2) exercise of the EMI options (if an income tax charge arises on exercise the market value of the shares on exercise needs to be agreed with HMRC so as to calculate the tax due).